THE EBJ EUROVISION 2018 REVIEWS: Round 3 (Albania, Finland, Greece, Lithuania + Moldova)

 NEXT TIME Coming up on my Lisbon ‘Hit or S*%t’ list (that’s a working title for next year’s reviews…what do you reckon?) are Australia, France, Georgia, Ireland and Latvia.
 You won’t want to miss me trying not to be biased when I review We Got Love, so make sure you come back for Round 4.

-Posted on April 20, 2018, in Eurovision 2018, Reviews and tagged Albania, DoReDos, Eugent Bushpepa, Eurovision 2018, Finland, Greece, Ieva Zasimauskaite, Lisbon, Lithuania, Moldova, reviews, Saara Aalto, Yianna Terzi.
+Posted on April 20, 2018, in ESC + JESC Reviews, Eurovision 2018 and tagged Albania, DoReDos, ESC + JESC Reviews, Eugent Bushpepa, Eurovision 2018, Finland, Greece, Ieva Zasimauskaite, Lisbon, Lithuania, Moldova, Saara Aalto, Yianna Terzi.
 Bookmark the permalink.
 6 Comments.